Best Chocolate Cake Recipe

 How to make the PERFECT CHOCOLATE CAKE:

 - Oil works best in chocolate cakes (in my humble opinion).
 Even though I am the biggest butter fan, adding oil to a chocolate cake batter creates a moist texture.
 I have used both canola and coconut oils and both turn out beautifully.
 When I use melted coconut oil, there is surprisingly no coconut oil taste in the cake.
+My favorite baking appliance when making cakes and cookies is my KITCHENAID MIXER.
+You can find all types of colors and sizes by clicking HERE.

 - Cake flour does make a difference in the tender crumb of the cake but you can substitute all-purpose flour.